Gbest26/gbest26.github.io/_posts/2024-03-20-Data-Engineering-on-Azure.md

 ## Analyze data with Apache Spark in Azure Synapse Analytics
 1. What is Apache Spark:

    Apache Spark is an open source processing framework for large-scale data processing and analytics.

 2. Use Spark in Azure Synapse Analytics:

    You can run many different kinds of application on Spark, including code in Python or Scala scripts, Java code compiled as a Java Archive (JAR), and others.
 Spark is commonly used in two kinds of workload.

-3. Analyze data with Spark
+3. Analyze data with Spark:

    One of the benefits of using Spark is that you can write and run code in various programming languages, enabling you to use the   programming skills you already have and to use the most appropriate language for a given task.

-4. Visualize data with Spark
+4. Visualize data with Spark:

    One of the most intuitive ways to analyze the results of data queries is to visualize them as charts.
 Notebooks in Azure Synapse Analytics provide some basic charting capabilities in the user interface, and when that functionality doesn't provide what you need, you can use one of the many Python graphics libraries to create and display data visualizations in the notebook.

 ## Analyze data in a relational data warehouse
 1. Design a data warehouse schema:

    Like all relational databases, a data warehouse contains tables in which the data you want to analyze is stored.

    Tables in a data warehouse.